-The OGS Newsletter will continue to be published every other month and the next issue (Issue No 35) is scheduled to be published by the end of August 2020.
+The OGS Newsletter will continue to be published every other month and the next issue (Issue No 37) is scheduled to be published by the end of December 2020.

-The 17th OGSS project entitled "Changing LNG market dynamics - impacts on supply security in the APEC region" which started in April 2019 is scheduled to be published in August 2020.
+The 17th OGSS project entitled "Changing LNG market dynamics - impacts on supply security in the APEC region" was published in September 2020.

-The 18th OGSS project proposal entitled "Impact of COVID-19 on energy security" is endorsed by EWG and is scheduled to be published in July 2021.
+The 18th OGSS project entitled "Impact of COVID-19 on energy security" is scheduled to be published in October 2021.